AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 ## Check for leaks in level design and gameplay

-If a level is still taking up too much memory after you've gone through the options above for reducing the memory consumed by the various resource types and sub-systems in your game, check thoroughly to make sure that your level isn't consuming memory unnecessarily or without your knowledge.
+If a level is still taking up too much memory after you've gone through the options above for reducing the memory consumed by the various resource types and sub-systems in the engine, check thoroughly to make sure that your level isn't consuming memory unnecessarily or without your knowledge.

 -	Don't spawn huge numbers of units at runtime in Flow or Lua without unspawning them afterward.
 Extra instances of a unit don't take up much extra space in memory, so you can spawn them pretty freely.
 However, if you spawn thousands of them -- for example, projectiles like bullets or arrows -- they will increase memory usage, especially if they have physics actors.